-The University Medical Centre Groningen (UMCG) is planning to give staff members in key positions with personnel shortages a 5,000 euro bonus euro if they promise to remain in their roles for the coming three years.
+The University Medical Centre Groningen (UMCG) is planning to give staff members in key positions with personnel shortages a 5,000 euro bonus if they promise to remain in their roles for the coming three years.

 Translation by Thomas Ansell

 Positions that are eligible for the financial incentive include operating theatre assistants, anaesthetists, and intensive care nurses.
 Hospital administrators hope that the bonus will help to keep existing staff longer and also attract new staff.
 Staff shortages have been an issue for UMCG over recent years, and the hospital recently announced that four operating theatres would remain closed at the hospital until at least the end of 2018.

 The Federatie Nederlandse Vakbeweging (FNV), the trade union representing the hospital’s staff, has come out against the plan, saying that the money could be better used to address structural personnel problems within UMCG.